tng-coop/CmsWorkflow/README.md

    fields are ``null`` when content is first created.

 The helper `cms.data.sample_content` returns an example object with this structure.
-When creating content, the API leaves the revision references unset so new items begin in the ``Draft`` state.
 A full breakdown of all fields can be found in [docs/DataStructure.md](docs/DataStructure.md).